poezio/poezio/doc/source/configuration.rst

         **Default value:** ``true``

-        XHTML-IM is an XMPP extension letting users send messages containing XHTML and CSS formating.
+        XHTML-IM is an XMPP extension letting users send messages containing XHTML and CSS formatting.
 We can use this to make colored text for example.
         Set to ``true`` if you want to see colored (and otherwise formatted) messages.

     enable_css_parsing